cvonk/CALalarm/README.md

 ### Compile

 The software relies on the ESP-IDF SDK version >= 4.1-beta2 and accompanying tools.
-For development environment:(GNU toolchain, ESP-IDF, JTAG/OpenOCD, VSCode) refer to https://github.com/cvonk/vscode-starters/tree/master/ESP32
+For development environment:(GNU toolchain, ESP-IDF, JTAG/OpenOCD, VSCode) refer to [ESP32 vsCode Starter](https://github.com/cvonk/vscode-starters/tree/master/ESP32).

 The software loads in two stages:
   1. `factory.bin` configures the WiFi using phone app.